 Formal warnings are very serious.
 If you do not demonstrate satisfactory progress by the end of the formal warning period, your enrolment may be terminated.
-If you are issued a formal warning, an unsatisfactory progress notification email will be sent to your university email address, with appropriate staff members copied in.
+If you are issued a formal warning, an unsatisfactory progress notification email (with an attached show cause notice) will be sent to your university email address, with appropriate staff members copied in.

 - When can a formal warning be issued?

 - A formal warning can only be issued after you have been enrolled for at least three months (full or part time).

 - Usually a formal warning will occur after an 'at risk of making unsatisfactory progress' intervention strategy has been undertaken, but only if the outcome of the intervention is unsatisfactory.

 - If you have reached your maximum course duration and you have not submitted your thesis and have not been approved for a late submission or to be lapsed in good standing a formal warning will be issued.

 - A formal warning lasts three months (irrespective of full or part time enrolment), and only commences once the notification is sent by Graduate Research in University Services.